Monet Izabeth

 WKW in Greenland-2.jpg

-Anthony Bourdain.
-Andrew Zimmern.
-Bear Grylls.
-Ricky Gervais.
-Be they rugged and foul-mouthed or portly and British, the hosts of our beloved travel shows have predominantly been men.
-It’s no wonder that after traveling solo to over 50 countries, the question I am most often asked is: Aren’t you scared traveling alone as a woman?
+Be they rugged and foul-mouthed or portly and British, the hosts of our beloved travel shows have overwhelmingly been men.
+It’s no wonder that after traveling solo to over 50 countries, the question I’ve been asked most often is: Aren’t you scared traveling alone as a woman?

 WKW in Greenland-3.jpg